Experian and CreditMatch logo

 Card Details

-• Automatically earn 1% cash back rewards on eligible gas and grocery purchases as well as mobile phone, internet, cable and satellite TV services.
-Terms apply.
+• Earn 1% cash back rewards on eligible gas, grocery purchases and mobile phone service, internet, cable and satellite TV services, terms apply

 Bank of America® Customized Cash Rewards credit card

 If you want a rewards program that's tailored to your spending, consider the Bank of America® Customized Cash Rewards credit card.
-You earn 3% cash back in the category of your choice, which might include gas, online shopping, dining, travel, drug stores or home improvement/furnishings.
+You earn 3% cash back in the category of your choice, which might include gas and EV charging stations, online shopping, cable/internet/phone plans, streaming, dining, travel, drug stores or home improvement/furnishings.

-You can earn an elevated rewards rate if you're also a Bank of America Preferred Rewards Program.
+You can earn an elevated rewards rate if you're also a Bank of America Preferred Rewards® member.
 These members earn 25% to 75% more cash back on every purchase depending on your tier in the program.

 Find Out If You're Matched